bibanon/bibanon/Current-projects.md

 ## 4chan

+* [[Moot Video Archive]] - Every single talk or panel that Moot gave before 2011.
+This was created by our predecessor, the Yotsuba Society, and we're trying to restore what we can.
 * [A good story to add to the Father and Daughter collection.](http://imgur.com/gallery/Tw5mdfx)
 * [Someone's Story Collection on Google Docs](https://drive.google.com/folderview?id=0B49M2OVcxxc9dl9pYjBPaVN1YUE&usp=sharing)
 * [[Tasha's Brother]] - Story has finished.
 An archive is [here](https://jumpshare.com/b/Yx5JQp8LQO5TrlegPXMg), to be converted.